 Threats or Verbal Assault - Verbal, written, pictorial or symbolic language or gestures that create a reasonable fear of physical injury or property damage.

-First Offense: Principal/Student conference, detention, in-school suspension, 1-180 days out-of-school
+First Offense: Principal/Student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.

 Subsequent Offense: In-school suspension, 1-180 days out-of-school suspension, or expulsion.